 Let it be known!
 The Internet (or at least this corner of it) is not completely obsessed with cheese.
 At least I can assume that’s why the grilled cheese didn’t win the poll last week.
 You lovely readers went for a much more practical quick pasta sauce that was super easy to make and really flavorful.

 I kind of messed up the sauce on this pasta from what the original directions were, but it turned out fine.
-The sauce gets a lot of flavor from chopped olives and capers and you can serve it with lots of different pastas.
+This Puttanesca Sauce gets a lot of flavor from chopped olives and capers and you can serve it with lots of different pastas.
 The original was served with campanelle, but I served it with rigatoni.

 For about thirty minutes of work, this pasta is a fantastic weeknight meal!

 1) Wash tomatoes and add them to the blender.
 Pulse until they are finely chopped but not pureed completely.
 Transfer the tomatoes to a mesh strainer and let drain for about five minutes.
 Use a spatula to press out as much liquid as possible.

 2) In a small bowl, stir together minced garlic, anchovy paste, red pepper flakes, oregano, olive oil, and a pinch of salt.

 3) In a large skillet or pan, add garlic mixture over medium heat and cook until fragrant, about 2-3 minutes.
 Then add tomato juice and simmer until juice is cooked down.
 Then add tomato pulp and stir to combine.

 4) Cook pasta according to package and reserve a cup of pasta water.

 5) To finish sauce, fold in olives and capers.
 Toss sauce with drained pasta.